anhuiyang/CV/README.md

 ## Hui-An Yang
 [hecatie36@gmail.com](hecatie36@gmail.com) | [LinkedIn](https://www.linkedin.com/in/hui-an-yang/) | [GitHub](https://github.com/anhuiyang) | London, U.K.

-A full-stack software developer with supply chain management background.
-Passionate about creative problem-solving and continuous learning in tech.
-Open to pick-up any new languages or frameworks.
-Looking for a hands-on back-end role in an Agile team to contribute and build skills further.
+A full-stack developer with a supply chain management background.
+Experienced coding in Javascript and Ruby utilising different libraries and frameworks to create APIs and UIs.
+Valued code quality applying TDD and following SOLID principles while coding.
+Open-minded to pick up any new languages and frameworks.
+Currently looking for a hands-on back-end role to contribute and extend my skills.

 ## Projects